 Background: Gnome paragons have incredibly varied backgrounds, much more so than the paragons of any other race except humans.
-They travel unusual and individual paths toward achieving their status as paragons, and most do so without realin the nature of their race and the love of new experience that they seldom realize they champion and demonstrate the greatest virtues of gnomekind.
+They travel unusual and individual paths toward achieving their status as paragons, and most do so without realizing it.
+Burgeoning gnome paragons are so involved